 - e.
 As a recipient of federal and state funds, SCAG has the responsibility for ensuring that its procurement process complies with all applicable federal, state and funding requirements.
 For all agreements entered into containing funds provided under this MOU or to perform work under this MOU, Sub-Recipient shall procure in compliance with all applicable federal, state, and local laws and regulations.
-All REAP 2.0 funded procurements must be conducted using a fair and competitive procurement process and sole source procurements are expressly prohibited.
-[Add if Monitored Procurement based on Risk Assessment:] Sub-Recipient is required pursuant to this MOU to procure all Services in the Scope of Work and SOW Approval Form(s) on a "monitored" basis, subject to provisions outlined in the "Monitored Sub-Recipient Requirements," attached as Exhibit E. - f.
+All REAP 2.0 funded procurements must be conducted using a fair and competitive procurement process and sole source procurements are expressly prohibited. - f.
 The term "Consultant(s)" shall hereinafter refer to all entities that Sub-Recipient procures, manages, or otherwise enters into contracts or agreements with, in furtherance of the Projects or this MOU regardless of the timing, nature of service/work provided or type of organization, including but not limited to government entities, political subdivisions, subrecipients, consultants, contractors, service providers, suppliers, independent contractors, professionals, managers, architects, engineers, and subcontractors. - g.
 Upon request, Sub-Recipient shall provide information to the SCAG Project Manager regarding any existing solicitation including but not limited to Requests for Proposals, Invitation for Bids, Request for Qualifications, and Requests for Quotation (collectively "RFP").
 For new RFPs developed or finalized after the Effective Date of this MOU, Sub-Recipient shall provide information to the SCAG Project Manager and obtain SCAG Project Manager's written approval on any final RFP prior to its issuance.
 SCAG may require documentation of RFPs and Notices to Proceed before approval of invoice reimbursement. - h.
-When requested, Sub-Recipient shall provide other related documentation of compliance, as determined by SCAG, with applicable procurement requirements and terms and conditions of this MOU within ten (10) days of the request. - i.
-Sub-Recipient shall be responsible for conducting a complete detailed review: of Consultant(s)' invoices prior to payment.
-The review shall include, but not be limited to, ensuring: (1) the work included in the invoice is correctly invoiced and supported; (2) hours worked equal hours invoiced; (3) charged rates are equal to the contracted rates; (4) materials and services were received; and (5) that the work performed is consistent with the Scopes of Work.
+When requested, Sub-Recipient shall provide other related documentation of compliance, as determined by SCAG, with applicable procurement requirements and terms and conditions of this MOU within ten (10) days of the request. - Sub-Recipient shall be responsible for conducting a complete detailed review: of Consultant(s)' invoices prior to payment.
+The review shall include, but not be limited to, ensuring: (1) the work included in the invoice is correctly invoiced and supported; (2) hours worked equal hours invoiced; (3) charged rates are equal to the contracted rates; (4) materials and services were received; ; and (5) that the work performed is consistent with the scope of work.
 Upon review, Sub-Recipient shall pay Consultant(s)' invoices prior to submitting invoices to SCAG for reimbursement. - j.
 Sub-Recipient shall be accountable to SCAG and HCD to ensure Consultant(s)' performance.
-Sub-Recipient's Project Manager shall be responsible for final approval of Consultant(s)' deliverables consistent with the Scopes of Work, as outlined in the most current fully executed SOW Approval Form(s); provided, however, that prior to approving a deliverable from the Consultant(s), Sub-Recipient's Project Manager shall consult with SCAG's Project Manager.
+Sub-Recipient's Project Manager shall be responsible for final approval of Consultant(s)' deliverables consistent with the Scopes of Work, as outlined in the most current fully executed SOW Approval Form(s); provided, however, that prior to approving a deliverable from the Consultant(s), Sub-Recipient's Project Manager shall consult with SCAG's Project Manager. - k.
+Any and all notices, reports, or other communications required by this MOU, including but not limited to invoices, accounting reports, supporting documentation, and monitoring reports, shall be submitted under the penalty of perjury.